Privacy at Cufflink

-Cufflink is all about helping restore the trust between Individuals and Organisations.
+Helping restore the trust between companies and you

-We’re also very serious when it comes to Personal Information (PI) and how its storage and use can adversely impact the rights, interests and freedoms of Individuals.
+At Cufflink, we’re serious when it comes to Personal Information (or PI, for short) and how its storage and use can adversely impact the rights, interests and freedoms of Individuals.

-However, we‘re also very aware that we’re evolving as a business and therefore this notice will also need to evolve with us.
-We’ll try and keep you updated on any changes; however, we’d also recommend that you pop back every now and again to check you’re still happy with what we’re doing.
-We’ll highlight the changes so you don’t have to trawl through a massive tranche of text (again) and if you’re no longer happy, or have questions on the updates, then please do contact us here.
+We’re also very aware that we’re evolving as a business and that this notice will also need to evolve with us.
+We’ll keep you updated on any changes; however, we’d also recommend that you pop back every now and again to check you’re still happy with what we’re doing.
+We’ll highlight the changes and if you’re no longer happy, or have questions, then please do contact us here.

 We hope this basic overview has eased any worries you may have had but should you need or want to dive any deeper… then please scroll down for further information or contact our Data Protection officer directly here